NORTHWEST AFRICA 4765 (provisional)

 2. alteration of chondrule mafic phenocrysts

-3. compositional changes in PCP; e.g., S depletion
+3. compositional changes in TCI; e.g., S depletion

 4. formation of increasingly complex carbonates within sulfide-lined cavities